 How to Shoot Overhead Food Photography?

-Having the Canon 5D Mark IV, I can use the Cannon App on my iPhone with my overhead set up so that I do not have to physically click the button on the camera body, and I can put my free hand in the photo.
+Having the Canon 5D Mark IV, I can use the Cannon App on my iPhone with my overhead set up so that I do not have to physically click the button on the camera body and put my free hand in the photo.
 This is also a great setup for shooting the “Tasty” style videos.
 Here is what I use: